joshstevens19/rindexer/README.md

 Anyone is welcome to contribute to rindexer, feel free to look over the issues or open a new one if you have any new ideas or bugs you have found.

+### Playing around with the CLI locally

+You can use the `make` commands to run the CLI commands locally, this is useful for testing and developing.
+These are located in the `cli` folder > `Makefile`.
+It uses `CURDIR` to resolve the paths for you, so they should work out of the box.
+The examples repo has a `rindexer_demo_cli` folder which you can modify (please do not commit any changes though) or spin up a new no-code project using the make commands.

 ## Release

 To release a new rindexer you have to do a few things: